Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learn/coders/mtllm/docs/building_blocks/Multimodality.md

 ```

 In the above example, we have provided a video of a character ("Mugen") as input to the `is_aligned` method.
 The method checks if the text is aligned with the video.
 The output of the method is a boolean value indicating whether the text is aligned with the video.

-## Audio

-We are working on adding support for audio inputs to MTLLM.
-Stay tuned for updates on this feature.